Genivia/RE-flex/doc/index.md

 This is a crude mechanism originating in Flex' C legacy to add extra user-defined values to a scanner class.
-Because **reflex** is C++, you should instead define a derived class that extends the `Lexer` or `FlexLexer` class.
+Because **reflex** is C++, you should instead define a derived class that extends the `Lexer` or `FlexLexer` class, see \ref #reflex-inherit.

 🔝 [Back to table of contents](#)